jhlau/hdp-wsi/README.md

 Directory structure and files
 =============================
--run_wsi.sh: the main script for driving the WSI system.
+* run_wsi.sh: the main script for driving the WSI system.
--topicmodelling: contains various document preprocessing tools and the HDP program.
+* topicmodelling: contains various document preprocessing tools and the HDP program.
--wsi_input: contains the input for the WSI system.
+* wsi_input: contains the input for the WSI system.
--wsi_output: contains the output for the WSI system.
+* wsi_output: contains the output for the WSI system.

 Running the system
 ==================
--Generate the input files for the system (format described below).
+* Generate the input files for the system (format described below).
--Fix the GSL library path for compiling hdp (in topicmodelling/hdp/Makefile) -Set up HDP parameters (such as the gamma and alpha paramters, stopwords); these settings are in the topic model script (topicmodelling/run_topicmodel.sh) -Set up WSI parameters; these settings are in the WSI script (run_wsi.sh) -Execute run_wsi.sh
+* Fix the GSL library path for compiling hdp (in topicmodelling/hdp/Makefile)
+* Set up HDP parameters (such as the gamma and alpha paramters, stopwords); these settings are in the topic model script (topicmodelling/run_topicmodel.sh)
+* Set up WSI parameters; these settings are in the WSI script (run_wsi.sh)
+* Execute run_wsi.sh

 WSI Input Format
 ================
-num_test_instances.all.txt: contains the number of TEST instances/documents for the WSI system, one line per lemma. all/<target_word>.lemma: contains the instances/documents for the WSI system, one file per lemma and one line per instance/document.
+* num_test_instances.all.txt: contains the number of TEST instances/documents for the WSI system, one line per lemma.
+* all/<target_word>.lemma: contains the instances/documents for the WSI system, one file per lemma and one line per instance/document.

 Note that the total number of instances may be greater than the TEST instances - the test instances